-It is vital that students, families, and staff all have equitable access to supports they need in order to be healthy, valued, productive, and resilient.
+It is vital that students, families, and staff all have equitable access to supports they need in order to be healthy, valued, and productive stakeholders within the District.

 Initiative 1: Student, Employee, & Supplier Diversity

 Cultivate an equitable, inclusive, and diverse environment for all stakeholders through a variety of best practices.